UpStride/tutorial/deep-complex-networks/README.md

 __Caveats__:

-Our python engine and classification-api has evolved at lot since the creation of the report, hence there are couple of differences between the experimental setup from the report compared to the example defined in the next section.
+Our Upstride engine and classification-api have evolved at lot since the creation of the report, hence there are couple of differences between the experimental setup from the report compared to the example defined in the next section.

-1. The training configuration example provided below utilizes the full training set for training the model and evaluation performed on the test set, which is not the standard practise.
+1. The training configuration example provided below utilizes the full training set for training the model and evaluation performed on the test set, which is not the standard practice.
-2. The are differences in the current python engine compared to the version used in our DCN experiments.
+2. The are differences in the current Upstride engine compared to the version used in our DCN experiments.

 class: `TF2UpstrideLearned`
 * kernel_size = `3` instead of `1`
-* kernel_initializer=`'he_normal'` instead of `'glorot_uniform'` (tensorflow default)
+* kernel_initializer=`'he_normal'` instead of TensorFlow's default `'glorot_uniform'`
-* kernel_regularizer= `l2(0.0005)` instead of `None`
+* kernel_regularizer = `l2(0.0005)` instead of `None`

-The above class can be found in `upstride_python/upstride/generic_layers.py` of the python engine repository.
+The above class can be found in `upstride/generic_layers.py` of the Upstride engine repository.

 ## Usage